 + Base ourselves in a suitable workplace for office work and product development

-We joined CRL in order to achieve these goals.
+We joined the Central Research Laboratory in order to achieve these goals.
 This happened over the six months at CRL and we really could not have got to where we are today without it.

 How much did your products evolve on the programme?
 What did you start with and where did you get to?